-The following table sets forth certain information, as of March 1, 1999, with respect to persons who serve as directors or executive officers and other key personnel of the Company:
+The following table sets forth certain information, as of March 31, 1999, for our directors or executive officers and other key personnel:

-Name Age Positions with the Company
+Name Age Positions

-Ted B. Miller, Jr 47 Chief Executive Officer and Vice Chairman of the Board of Directors $% \left(1\right) =\left(1\right) +\left(1\right)$
+Ted B. Miller, Jr 47 Chief Executive Officer and Vice Chairman of the Board of Directors

 David L. Ivy 52 President and Director

 Charles C. Green, III 52 Executive Vice President and Chief Financial Officer

-John L. Gwyn 50 Executive Vice President
+John L. Gwyn 51 Executive Vice President

 E. Blake Hawk 49 Executive Vice President and General Counsel

 Wesley D. Cunningham 39 Senior Vice President, Corporate Controller and Chief Accounting Officer

 Edward W. Wallander 41 Senior Vice President and Chief Information Officer

-John P. Kelly 41 President and Chief Operating Officer of CCI
+John P. Kelly 41 President and Chief Operating Officer of Crown Communication

 Alan Rees 55 Chief Operating Officer and Director of CTSH

 George E. Reese 48 Chief Financial Officer, Secretary and Director of CTSH

 Michel Azibert 43 Director

-Bruno Chetaille 44 Director
+Bruno Chetaille 45 Director

 Robert A. Crown 44 Director

 Carl Ferenbach 56 Chairman of the Board of Directors

 Randall A. Hack 51 Director

 Robert F. McKenzie 55 Director

-William A. Murphy 31 Director
+William A. Murphy

 Jeffrey H. Schutz 47 Director

-Pursuant to our certificate of incorporation and by-laws, our Board of Directors, other than those directors who may be elected by holders of any series of preferred stock or holders of the Class A common stock, are classified into three classes of directors, denoted as class 1, class 2 and class 3.
+Under our certificate of incorporation and by-laws, our board of directors, other than those directors who may be elected by holders of any series of preferred stock or holders of the Class A common stock, are classified into three classes of directors, denoted as class 1, class 2 and class 3.
 Messrs.
 Ferenbach, Schutz and McKenzie are class 1 directors.
 Messrs.
 Crown, Murphy and Ivy are class 2 directors, and Messrs.
 Hack and Miller are class 3 directors.
 The terms of class 1, class 2 and class 3 directors expire at the annual meetings of stockholders to be held in 1999, 2000 and 2001, respectively.
 See "Description of Capital Stock--Certificate of Incorporation and By-laws--Classified Board of Directors and Related Provisions".
 Messrs.
-Azibert and Chetaille were elected to the Board of Directors by the holders of the Class A common stock upon consummation of the Roll-Up.
+Azibert and Chetaille were elected to the board of directors by the holders of the Class A common stock upon completion of the roll-up.

-Ted B. Miller, Jr. has been the Chief Executive Officer since November 1996, Vice Chairman of the Board of Directors since August 1997 and a director of CCIC since 1995.
+Ted B. Miller, Jr. has been the Chief Executive Officer since November 1996, Vice Chairman of the board of directors since August 1997 and a director of CCIC since 1995.
 Mr. Miller co-founded CTC in 1994.
 He was the President of CCIC and CTC from November 1996 to August 1997.
-Mr. Miller has been the Managing Director, Chief Executive Officer of CTI since February 1997 and has served as Chairman of the Board of CTI since August 1998.
+Mr. Miller has been the Managing Director, Chief Executive Officer of Castle Transmission since February 1997 and has served as Chairman of the board of Castle Transmission since August 1998.
 In 1986, Mr. Miller founded Interstate Realty Corporation, a real estate development and consulting company, and has been its President and Chief Executive Officer since inception.
 Mr. Miller is a director and/or an officer of each wholly owned subsidiary of CCIC.

 David L. Ivy has been the President of CCIC since August 1997, and was elected as a director of CCIC in June 1997.
 From October 1996 to August 1997, he served as Executive Vice President and Chief Financial Officer of CCIC.
 Since 1995, he has been the President of DLI, Inc., a real estate consulting company.
-From 1993 to 1995, Mr. Ivy was a senior executive with, and later the President and Chief Operating Officer of, J. E. Robert Companies, where he managed a joint venture with Goldman, Sachs & Co. that was established to acquire distressed assets from financial institutions.
-From 1987 to 1993, Mr. Ivy served as Chairman of the Board of Directors of Interstate.
+From 1993 to 1995, Mr. Ivy was a senior executive with, and later the President and Chief Operating Officer of, J. E. Robert Companies, where he managed a joint venture with

+Goldman, Sachs & Co. that was established to acquire distressed assets from financial institutions.
+From 1987 to 1993, Mr. Ivy served as Chairman of the board of directors of Interstate.
 Mr. Ivy is a director of each wholly owned subsidiary of CCIC.